Free

 Jeremy Dyson & Mark Gatiss

-There will also be a Q&A with Jeremy and Mark, hosted by Director Nadia Molinari.
+There was also a Q&A with Jeremy and Mark, hosted by Director Nadia Molinari.

 High Cockalorum is set in Jeremy’s home city of Bradford in 1978.
 Inspired by a true story, a touching, funny encounter between a Hollywood superstar, James Mason, and a humble Yorkshire man, thrown together by circumstance.
 A meditation on fame, success and what ultimately matters.